Related master's degrees

 Employment & career data

-- 63 percent of first-year full-time MSIM students had secured an on-campus job midway through their first quarter in the program.
+- 52 percent of first-year Early-Career MSIM students had secured an on-campus job midway through their first quarter in the program.

-- Of all of the full-time MSIM students with on campus jobs, 27 percent are working at the iSchool as a TA, GA or reader/grader.
+- Of all of the early-career MSIM students with on campus jobs, 30 percent are working at the iSchool and 41% had secured jobs with Housing and Food Services

 Once enrolled in classes, students will have access to employment opportunities on campus.
 Those will include Teaching Assistant and Research Assistant positions, hourly student positions and part-time jobs.
 These positions could be within the iSchool, for another academic unit or department on campus or within the UW library system.
 Additionally, new students will have access to iCareers, our student job database, once they start the program in autumn quarter.